-12 Principles Of Mobile Learning 12 Principles Of Mobile Learning by Terry Heick Ed note: This post has been updated and republished from a previous Mobile Learning is about self-actuated personalization.
+12 Principles Of Mobile Learning by Terry Heick Ed note: This post has been updated and republished from a 2012 post Mobile Learning is about self-actuated personalization.
 As learning practices and technology tools change, mobile learning itself will continue to evolve.
+For 2021, the focus is on a variety of challenges, from how learners access content to how the idea of a ‘curriculum’ is defined.
 It is only within these communities that the native context of each learner can be fully understood.
 1. A mobile learning environment is about access to content, peers, experts, portfolio artifacts, credible sources, and previous thinking on relevant topics.
-2. As mobile learning is a blend of the digital and physical, diverse metrics (i.e., measures) of understanding and “performance of knowledge” will be available.
-3. The cloud is the enabler of “smart” mobility.
+2. As mobile learning is a blend of the digital and physical, diverse metrics (i.e., measures) of understanding and ‘performance of knowledge’ will be available.
+3. The cloud is the enabler of ‘smart’ mobility.
 4. Transparency is the natural byproduct of connectivity, mobility, and collaboration.
-5. Play is one of the primary characteristics of authentic, progressive learning, both a cause and effect of an engaged mind.
-6. 7.
-8. With mobility comes diversity.
+5. 6.
+7. 8.
+With mobility comes diversity.
 9. 10.
-11.
+11. 12.